plone/plone.app.blocks/README.rst

 ``plone.app.blocks.tiles`` (order 8500)
     Resolve tiles and place them directly into the merged layout.
-    This is the fallback for views that do not opt into ITilePageRendered.
+    This is the fallback for views that do not opt into ``ITilePageRendered``.

 ``plone.app.blocks.gridsystem`` (order 8700)
     Apply responsive classes to the grid system.
-    The grid system setting is on the html tag attribute "data-gridsystem".
+    The grid system setting is on the html tag attribute ``data-gridsystem``.
     It defaults to "deco" which is the plone 4 sunburst theme grid system. plone.app.blocks also supports the value of "bs3" which is bootstrap 3 grid system.
-    To change the grid system used, change the IBlocksSettings.default_grid_system value in the Configuration Registry.
+    To change the grid system used, change the ``IBlocksSettings.default_grid_system`` value in the Configuration Registry.
     If you're only using content tile transforms, you'll need to set a default grid system that matches your theme.

 ``plone.app.blocks.esirender`` (order 8900)
-    Only executed if the request key ``plone.app.blocks.esi`` is set and has a true value, as would be the case if any ESI-rendered tiles are included and ESI rendering is enabled globally.
+    Only executed if the request key ``plone.app.blocks.esi`` is set and its value is true, as would be the case if any ESI-rendered tiles are included and ESI rendering is enabled globally.
     This step will serialise the response down to a string and perform some substitution to make ESI rendering work.